Tagged or AnyVal?

 "John".asInstanceOf[String with Tagged[Name]]

-which in turn is expands to:
+which in turn expands to:

 "John".asInstanceOf[String with { type Tag = Name }]